 “Yes.
 I took lessons for a couple of years, BD, Before Dusty.
 I let that get away.
 I want to reclaim something that he has no part of.”

 “Okay,” Joyce said dubiously.
 “But you’re buying the drinks.
 And if it’s all old folks, I’m outta there.”

-It turned out there were mixed ages in the lounge and a number of single men.
+It turned out there were mixed ages in the lounge and several single men.
 That immediately caught Joyce’s eye.
-She and Jenna were attractive young ladies so they quickly caught the attention of the men present.
+She and Jenna were attractive young ladies, so they quickly caught the attention of the men present.
 A very attractive fortyish man came to their table.

 “I’m Jack, a ship dance host.
 May I have this dance?”
 He held his hand out to Joyce.
 She giggled girlishly and accompanied him to the floor.
 Two minutes later, after she had walked all over his feet, he resignedly returned her to the table.